 30.1 The following is the list of signatories authorised to act in each area.
-The person preparing cannot be the person authorising, except in the case of emergency which must be reported to the Management Committee Office Bearers and the next Management Committee meeting.
+The person preparing cannot be the person authorising, except in the case of emergency, which must be reported to the MC Office Bearers and the next MC meeting.

-Cheque/BACS Payments Prepared by Finance Assistant Finance Officer Authorised by Technical Services Manager Housing Services Manager Director Transfer of funds Day to day funds transfer between Operational Accounts (Bank of Scotland internal moves transfer to loan accounts for loan payments - RBS) Finance Assistant Finance Officer Transfers from one institution to another Prepared by Finance Assistant Finance Officer Authorised by Technical Services Manager Housing Services Manager Director Grant Offers Authorised by Technical Services Manager Housing Services Manager Director

-Grant Claims Prepared by Technical Services Manager Housing Services Manager Authorised by Technical Services Manager Housing Services Manager Director Private Finance Drawdown Prepared by Technical Services Manager Housing Services Manager Authorised by Director
+Cheque/BACS Payments

+Prepared by Finance Officer

+Authorised by RAMM, HSM, Director

+Transfer of funds

+Day to day funds transfer between Operational Accounts.
+(BoS internal moves transfer to loan accounts) Finance Officer

+Transfers from one institution to another

+Prepared by Finance Officer

+Authorised by RAMM, HSM, Director

+Grant Offers

+Authorised by RAMM, HSM, Director

+Grant Claims

+Prepared by RAMM, HSM

+Authorised by RAMM, HSM, Director

+Private Finance Drawdown

+Prepared by RAMM, HSM

+Authorised by Director